JetBrains/intellij-sdk-docs/basics/checkout_and_build_community.md

    Parts of IntelliJ IDEA are written in Groovy, and you will get compilation errors if you don't have the plugin enabled.

 *  Make sure you have the UI Designer plugin enabled.
-Most of IntelliJ IDEA's UI is built using the UI Designer, and the version you build will not run correctly if you don't have the plugin enabled.
+Most of the IntelliJ IDEA platform UI is built using the UI Designer, and the version you build will not run correctly if you don't have the plugin enabled.

    ![UI Designer plugin](img/ui_designer_plugin_enabled.png)